A Modified Suspension-Balance Model for Deformable Particle Suspensions: Application to Blood Flows with Cell-Free Layer: Methodology

-Combining the lift models developed by Abkarian~\cite{Abkarian2002} and Coupier~\cite{coupier2008}, we have derived a lift force term $\bm{L}_{\perp}$ that is volume averaged in order to be incorporated into the suspension balance model and takes the following form:
+Inspired by both the lift force model developed in Abkarian et al.~\cite{Abkarian2002} and the lift velocity works by Coupier and others~\cite{coupier2008,qi2017theory,qi2018time,grandchamp2013,losserand2019}, we propose a volume-averaged lift force term $\bm{L}_{\perp}$ with the following form:

-where $h$ is the normal distance from the wall, $h_0$ is a geometric factor that accounts for the finite-size effects of RBCs and can also numerically avoid division by zero, $\beta$ is a power-law coefficient, $f(1-\nu)$ is a function of the reduced volume $\nu$, and $\bm{i}_{\perp}$ is a unit vector normal pointing away from the wall.
-For RBCs, a value of $f(1-\nu)=1.2$ can be used when the values of $\beta$ are close to the unit~\cite{Abkarian2002}.
-It is also worth noting that the function $f(1-\nu)$ is dimensionless if $\beta=1$, but when $\beta \neq 1$, $f(1-\nu)$ will have the corresponding units that will result in consistent units for the lift force $\bm{L}_{\perp}$.
+where $h$ is the normal distance from the wall, $h_0$ is a geometric factor that accounts for the finite-size effects of RBCs and also numerically avoid division by zero, $f(1-\nu)$ is a function of the reduced volume $\nu$, and $\bm{i}_{\perp}$ is a unit vector normal pointing away from the wall.
+We introduce a power-law coefficient, $\beta$, to adjust the force-distance dependence to account for particles beyond just simple vesicles (such as RBCs in this work).
+In the current study, we set $h_0=1\times10^{-12}$ m and the $f(1-\nu)$ is set to 1.2 with a unit of $h^{\beta-1}$.
+We varies $\beta$=1$\sim$1.2 to reflect particle dependence.